tsatria03/CookyCraze/docks/readme.txt

 Current coins: how many coins you currently have.
 Prestige level: how many times you have prestiged.
 Starts at 0 on a fresh save.
 Quests completed: how many of your active quests are currently complete.
-Quests required for prestige reward: how many quests you need to complete to receive a reward on your next prestige.
-This is 1 unless require_all is set to 3 in quests.table, in which case it shows the total number of active quests.
+Prestige reward condition: describes what you need to complete to receive a reward on your next prestige, based on the require_all setting in quests.table.
+Mode 1 means the reward fires if any quest happens to be complete.
+Mode 2 means at least one quest must be complete.
+Mode 3 means all quests must be complete, and shows the total count.

 Statistics menu.
 Access the baker statistics screen and achievement statistics screen from the Statistics button in the main game interface.